 SECOND DRAW PPP LOANS

 On January 13, 2021, the SBA opened the portal for Second Draw PPP Loans from participating CFIs.
-The PPP will open to all participating lenders for Second Draw PPP Loans shortly thereafter.
+The Paycheck Protection Program will open to all participating lenders for Second Draw PPP Loans shortly thereafter.
 A minimum of $25 billion is allocated for Second Draw PPP Loans to eligible borrowers with a maximum of 10 employees or for loans of $250,000 or less to eligible borrowers in low- or moderate-income neighborhoods.

 Borrowers with 300 employees or less that previously received a First Draw PPP loan and will or have used the full amount on qualified expenses are eligible to apply for Second Draw PPP Loans.
 They must also show a 25% reduction in gross receipts between comparable quarters in 2019 and 2020 to qualify for round two.